Should Property Managers Be Friends With Their Residents?

 That’s not to say you shouldn’t be friendly with your residents.
 You definitely should be!
 But you shouldn’t be so involved in their lives that it’s difficult for them to tell where the friend ends and the property manager begins.

 So, how should you act with your residents?
 Follow the lease terms.
 Strive to keep your property clean and well maintained.
 Respond to requests quickly, efficiently and fairly.
+Your relationship should be based on respect, not friendship.

 And, seriously, no matter how nice they are, nip any late-night conga playing in the bud.
 Babalu!